f4exb/sdrangel/Readme.md

   - Added the possibility to change the brightness and/or color of the grid.
   - Make the low cutoff frequency of the SSB filter variable so it can be used for CW also.
   - NFM demodulation without using atan and smooth squelch with AGC suppressing most clicks on low level signals and hiss on carrier tails.
 Only useful modulation comes through.
+  - Added working WFM demodulation.

 =====
 To Do
 =====

+  - Missing de-accentuation on WFM
-  - Fix and possibly enhance (stereo, RDS?)
+  - Optimize (no atan2) and enhance (stereo, RDS?)
 WFM.
-Maybe into two plugins one for plain WFM and the other for Broadcast FM
   - Make the the SSB filter frequency bounds tunable so that it can be used for CW.
 Change marker overlay accordingly.
   - Possibility to completely undock the receiver in a separate window.
 Useful when there are many receivers
   - Larger decimation capability for narrowband and very narrowband work (32, 64, ...)